 Groundwater provides approximately one-third of the world's freshwater supply and plays a pivotal role in sustaining domestic, industrial, and agricultural water demands, especially in arid and semi-arid regions where surface water resources are limited and unevenly distributed [1].
 In countries such as Iran, which face both water scarcity and unequal spatial distribution of water resources, the management of groundwater quality is critically important.
 However, despite its strategic importance, rapid population growth, widespread industrialization, and intensive agricultural practices have led to the degradation and pollution of groundwater in many parts of the world.
-The consumption of contaminated groundwater poses serious threats to public health and can increase the prevalence of water-related diseases [2-4].
-Accordingly, groundwater quality deterioration has become one of the principal global challenges to achieving sustainable development.
-In this context, multi-parameter evaluation and qualitative zoning through https://doi.org/10.22080/ceas.2025.29622.1026
+The consumption of contaminated groundwater quality deterioration has become one of the principal global challenges to achieving sustainable development.
+In this context, multi-parameter evaluation and qualitative zoning through Geographic Information Systems (GIS) have emerged as effective tools for identifying critical quality zones and supporting https://doi.org/10.22080/ceas.2025.29622.1026

-Corresponding author.
+\ Corresponding author.